Jason Lowe (footballer): Salford City

 On 22 July 2020, Lowe joined League Two club Salford City on a three-year deal.
-He made his competitive debut on 5 September in the EFL Cup, in a 1–1 draw against Championship side Rotherham United.
-Salford won on penalties.
-On 13 March 2021 he started the EFL Trophy Final against League One side Portsmouth, which finished 0–0.
-He scored the winning penalty in the shootout, winning the trophy for Salford.
+Upon the deal being confirmed, manager Graham Alexander said that Lowe was a leader who would strengthen the spine of the team, whilst Lowe said that "they want promotion and it's as simple as that".
+He made his competitive debut on 5 September in the EFL Cup, in a 1–1 draw against Championship side Rotherham United; Salford won on penalties.
+On 13 March 2021, he started the 2020 EFL Trophy final at Wembley Stadium against League One side Portsmouth, which finished as a 0–0 draw; he scored the winning penalty in the shoot-out to secure Salford City their first honour in the English Football League.
+He missed just one league game of the 2020–21 campaign, as Salford missed out on the play-offs by two points.